 What links these is a constant desire to explore the unknown and to create an immersive experience for listeners in unfamiliar territory.

 Recently, I took part in the London Philharmonic Orchestra’s Young Composers’ Programme and the RSNO Composers’ Hub.

 In 2012 I won first prize in the Acht Brücken Composition Competition with Gravitation, which was played by Schlagquartett Köln and broadcast on WDR 3.
 My orchestral work, Habitus, was also broadcast in a performance by the WDR Symphony Orchestra.

-2020 will see the release of a solo EP and a recording of my clarinet piece, Strange Machines, performed by Jonathan Sage and released by Dark Inventions.
+2020 saw the release of a solo EP and a recording of my clarinet piece, Strange Machines, performed by Jonathan Sage and released by Dark Inventions.

 My debut album, Stop Motion Music, will be released in March 2023.